Zenotta/chi/README.md

 ![Gitlab pipeline status](https://img.shields.io/gitlab/pipeline/zenotta/chi/master)
 ![NPM](https://img.shields.io/npm/l/chi-ui)

-Chi is Zenotta's front end component library for use in blockchain UI applications, written for React.
-Components are meant to be easy to integrate with sensible options, and cover all your needs for blockchain-based applications.
+Chi is Zenotta's no-frills front end component library for use in blockchain UI applications, written for React.
+For when your blockchain projects don't need fancy, and want to ship fast and flexible.

 ..